Earthmark/React-Neos/README.md

 ```
 This is where things get interesting, we're telling `react` that for each item in the `button` array, we want a `text` UIX element with a different color and text.

 `key` is a react specific thing, in `printer-mode` it is not really needed, however it is good practice and `react` will print warning messages into the console if you don't include them.
-See the [react documentation](https://reactjs.org/docs/lists-and-keys.html) for specifics.
+See the [react documentation about keys](https://reactjs.org/docs/lists-and-keys.html) for specifics.

 ### So far we haven't saved that much...
 We haven't really defined anything special yet, we've saved needing to duplicate and customize a slot... that is not really saving much effort.
 Where `react-neos` improves this is when you need to update the content.